Equipment and Clothing.

 • Mosquito net.

-• Wet wipes/alcohol wipes – keeping hands hygienic will prevent diarrhoea.
+• Wet wipes/alcohol wipes – keeping hands hygienically clean will prevent diarrhoea.

 • Series of stuff sacks for clothes, gadgets etc.